November Morning Tubs for Kindergarten

-The November Morning Tubs for Kindergarten kit includes literacy and math activities with a fun turkey theme.
-The skills included in this resource are ones that your Kindergartners are most likely working on during the month of November It is packed full of games and interactive, hands-on activities to keep students engaged and learning.
+The skills included in this resource are ones that your kindergartners are most likely working on during the month of November.
+It is packed full of games and interactive, hands-on activities to keep students engaged and learning.

 Students identify the letters in the letter sequence and fill in the ones that are missing.
 You can use magnetic letters or dry erase markers for this activity.
 You could even have students use play dough and letter stamps.